dat-ecosystem/dat/beta-cli-api.md

 Merges two forks

 ```
-dat merge [<fork> or <filename>] (options)
+dat merge <fork> [<filename>]
 ```

+`<fork>` should be the hash of the fork you want to merge into the fork you are currently on

-You can either merge from a file/STDIN or you can merge based on a fork and a built-in strategy.
+You can either merge data from a file/STDIN or you can merge based on a built-in strategy.

 If using a file/STDIN your file should contain a resolution stream (TODO link to example)

-If merging a fork, `<fork>` should be the hash of the fork you want to merge into the fork you are currently on and you should specify a strategy option.
+If merging a fork, you should specify a strategy option.

 Use `dat status` and `dat forks` to determine these values.